AE Works – Pittsburgh, PA

 There are four main types of business structures: sole proprietorships, partnerships (general or limited), limited liability companies (LLCs), and corporations.
 Each business structure has its own characteristics, which are outlined at a high level in this section.
 If you are unsure about which structure best suits your business, it is a good idea to seek legal counsel and professional tax advice before filing.

-Each business structure has its own registration requirements.
+Each business structure has its own registration requirements, registration fees, and annual filing requirements.
 Learn more about registering your business in Pennsylvania.
+View the Department of State's Fee Schedule to see details about registration fees and annual filing requirements for each business structure.

 This is the simplest form of organization and allows a single owner to have sole control and responsibility.
 Most small businesses operate as sole proprietorships.
 As a business grows, owners may decide to expand and form another structure, such as a partnership or LLC.

-Sole proprietorships file fewer forms than other business structures, few legal restrictions, the owner retains profits, and it is easy to discontinue the business (if needed).
-However, sole proprietorships have unlimited personal liability for all debts and liabilities of the business, limited ability to raise capital, and the business is terminated upon the sole proprietor’s death.
+Sole proprietorships present a few advantages over other business structures.
+They require fewer forms to establish and have fewer legal restrictions, and the owner retains profits.
+It's also a simple process to discontinue the business if necessary.
+However, sole proprietorships have unlimited personal liability for all debts and liabilities of the business, limited ability to raise capital, and the business is terminated upon the sole proprietor's death.

 Partnerships are like sole proprietorships except that two or more people are involved.
 They are easy to create and benefit from the financial and managerial strengths of all the partners.

 A general partnership is formed by an agreement entered into by each partner, and should include the contributions of each partner, the distribution of profits or losses, and the terms for dissolution.
 If there is no written agreement, the profits and losses are presumed to be distributed equally.
-General partners have unlimited personal liability for the firm’s debts and liabilities, the business is terminated with the death of a partner, and the any partner can commit the firm to obligations.
+General partners have unlimited personal liability for all the business's debts and liabilities, and any partner can commit the firm to obligations.

 A limited partnership is a partnership having one or more general partners and one or more limited partners.
 The limited partners have limited exposure to liability and are not involved in the day-to-day management of the limited partnership.

-Limited liability partnerships (LLPs) are existing general or limited partnerships, respectively, that file elections with the Bureau of Corporations and Charitable Organizations of the Pennsylvania Department of State, claiming LLP or LLLP status.
-Limited liability partnership status provides the general partners with limitations and additional protection on their personal liabilities as general partners.
+A Limited liability partnership (LLP) and a limited liability limited partnership (LLLP) are both created from existing general or limited partnerships, respectively, that file elections with the Bureau of Corporations and Charitable Organizations of the Pennsylvania Department of State, claiming LLP or LLLP status.
+Limited liability partnership/limited liability limited partnership status provides the general partners with limitations and additional protection on their personal liabilities as general partners.

 Limited liability companies (LLCs) are popular because owners have limited personal liabilities for the debts and actions of the LLC.
 This is similar to corporations, but LLCs face fewer complexities and the additional taxation levied on corporations.
 LLCs are more like a sole proprietorship or general partnership, providing management flexibility and the benefit of pass-through taxation.
 Owners of an LLC are called members.
 Since most states do not restrict ownership, members may include individuals, corporations, other LLCs, and foreign entities.
 There is no minimum or maximum number of members.
 Most states also permit single-member LLCs and LLCs jointly owned by spouses.
 A few types of businesses cannot be LLCs, such as banks and insurance companies.

-A corporation is the most complex form of business organization to create, primarily because of the paperwork required to establish a corporation.
+A corporation is the most complex form of business organization, primarily because of the paperwork required to establish a corporation.
 Articles of Incorporation are not required by law to be prepared by an attorney.
-However, because of complex legal issues involved when starting any business, including tax considerations, it is advisable to seek legal counsel and professional tax advice before filing to assure that all legal consequences receive proper consideration.
+However, because of complex legal issues involved when starting any business, including tax considerations, it is advisable to seek legal counsel and professional tax advice before filing to ensure that all legal consequences and tax implications receive proper consideration.

 Corporations limit liability to the amounts owners have contributed to shares of stock.
 Unlike some other types of business structures, corporations are not affected if an owner transfers shares or dies.
 Corporations require extensive record keeping, are closely regulated, have double taxation (since profits are taxed at the corporate level), and dividends paid to owners are taxed at the individual level.
 In forming a corporation, prospective shareholders transfer money and/or property for the corporation's capital stock.

 For taxing and income purposes, there are two types of corporations in Pennsylvania; C corporations and S corporations.
 The income and losses of each are determined using different rules.
-While C corporations follow federal income tax rules for determining income with some adjustments, Corporations electing a Federal S status must use Pennsylvania personal income tax rules for determining income, as well as book income for determining capital stock/foreign franchise tax.
+While C corporations follow federal income tax rules for determining income with some adjustments, corporations electing a Federal S status must use Pennsylvania personal income tax rules for determining income.

 Nonprofit corporations are those corporations whose members or shareholders may not receive any of the monetary profits of the corporation.
 A nonprofit corporation must be able to fulfill its purpose without financial benefit to its members, director or officers, except as salaries and expenses.

 Nonprofit status is a state law concept.
-Nonprofit status may make an organization eligible for certain benefits, such as state sales, property, and income tax exemptions.
+Nonprofit status may make an organization eligible for certain benefits, such as state sales tax exemptions.
 To qualify as exempt from federal income tax, a nonprofit corporation must meet the requirements set forth in the Internal Revenue Code.

 Foreign filing associations are limited partnerships, limited liability companies, for profit corporations, nonprofit corporations, professional associations and business or statutory trusts that were not created or formed in Pennsylvania, but which have filed paperwork to do business in the state.